-A lot of the anglers who fish the Washington rivers use the Egg Loop Knot as their knot of choice for fishing eggs in the rivers.
-But that’s not the only application this knot works great for.
-The Egg Loop Knot also works well when fishing herring or anchovies on solid tie rigs, or when you’re rigging up a salmon hoochie rig.
+A lot of the anglers who fish the Washington rivers use the egg loop knot as their knot of choice for fishing eggs in the rivers.
+In this quick tip, I will show your how to tie an egg loop knot that will work for many applications.
+The eggloop knot also works well when fishing herring or anchovies on solid tie rigs, or when you’re rigging up a salmon hoochie rig.

 The knot is pretty easy to tie and since it works in a number of applications, it’s a good one to have in your arsenal.
-To show you how to tie the knot, I’m using a large straight-shank shark hook and some bright-green chord, but that’s just for illustration purposes.
+To show you how to tie the knot the egg loop, I’m using a large straight-shank shark hook and some bright-green chord, but that’s just for illustration purposes.
 You will typically be tying this knot with an octopus-style hook that is bent at the hook eye.

 Cut a section of leader off of the spool.This knot takes up some line, so you’ll want to give yourself anywhere from 12 to 16 inches of extra line until you get a feel for exactly how much line you’ll need.
 You can always trim the excess.
 Run the line from the top of the hook down along the shank.
 For your solid tie bait and hoochie rigs, this will be the trailing hook.